nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes on Command Recommendation**<br>

-* If the user specifies a field that is not included in the list of accepted fields, a warning will given.
-The user is free to continue typing, but an error will be thrown when the user confirms the command.
 * There is a known UI bug when the text in `command box` overflows.
 To improve user experience, command recommendation is disabled once overflow is detected.

 </div>